 Sign in

-Naruhiko Sakamaki's questions to ORIX Corp (IX) leadership • Q3 2025
+Naruhiko Sakamaki's questions to ORIX (IX) leadership • Q3 2025

 Question

-Naruhiko Sakamaki of Mizuho Securities Co., Ltd. questioned the contingency plan if the Greenko divestment is not completed by the fiscal year-end, its potential impact on achieving the full-year profit forecast, and the subsequent effect on the dividend payout.
+Naruhiko Sakamaki of Mizuho Securities Co., Ltd. asked about contingency plans if the Greenko divestment is not completed by the fiscal year-end and the potential impact on the full-year profit target and dividend payout.

 Answer